WAM2layers/WAM2layers/docs/quickstart.md

 wam2layers visualize output floodcase_202107.yaml
 ```

-TODO: explain how it can by used with JupyterLab

 This workflow is particularly useful if you are running experiments on HPC
 systems.

 Alternatively, if you prefer to work in an interactive Python environment such
 as Jupyter Lab, you can import WAM2layers functionality and build your own scripts.

+TODO: explain how it can by used with JupyterLab

 ```python
 import wam2layers
 config_file = "path_to/example_data/floodcase_2021.yaml"
 wam2layers.tracking.backtrack.run_experiment(config_file)
 ```

+## Start developing
+Use the pages "config", "preprocessing" and "theory" (containing the theory of the tracking) to learn more and start developing your own case with WAM2layers!